 If you want to add a touch of freshly cleaned feeling to a room, critics such as lemon, orange, and grapefruit are excellent options.

 For peace of mind and relaxation, lavender is a popular alternative, however, Bergamot has also been shown to reduce anxiety, heart rate, and blood pressure.

 Want to breathe better?
 Mint and Rosemary are refreshing essential oils that may help open your airways and increase ling capacity.

 You may also be looking to make a themed candle, let’s say one for the holidays.
 Great essential oils would be cedarwood, vanilla, and cinnamon.

 You might also want to choose your essential oil depending on the season.
 For summer we have Lemon, Lime, Grapefruit, Mandarin.
 Geranium, Palmarosa, Yuzu, Juniper Berry work great for springtime.
 During the winter you want to stick to Lavender, White Fir, Peppermint, Eucalyptus, Sandalwood.
 Over the fall the better options include Sweet Orange, Cassia, Cinnamon, Balsam Fir, Cardamom, Cedarwood, Bergamot.

-Keep in mind you will have to use a good amount of essential oils into your candles so it can have the desired effects.
+Keep in mind you will have to use a good amount of essential oils in your candles so they can have the desired effects.
 Also when making a custom mixture, blend your essential oils with a base note; this will make the evaporation span last longer.